katie-truong/minimal-mistakes/_posts/2016-07-01-Brexit-sentimental-analysis.md

 ![The division in emotional polarity in the whole sample](/images/Brexit-whole-pol.png)

-In the whole sample, the neutral tweets accounts for 57.8%, while negative and positive (or sarcastic) tweets have kind of balanced porportions (20.6% and 21.6%).
+In the whole sample, the neutral tweets accounts for 57.8%, while negative and positive (or sarcastic) tweets have kind of balanced proportions (20.6% and 21.6%).

 ## Examine the most retweeted tweets